Liberal stalwart Allan MacEachen dies at 96 | NorfolkNews.ca

-OTTAWA — Allan MacEachen, a long-serving Liberal MP and senator from Nova Scotia who was a driving force behind many Canadian social programs, has died at the age of the 96.
+OTTAWA — Allan MacEachen, a driving force behind Canadian social policy changes of two Liberal governments, has died at the age of the 96.

-The news was announced on Twitter late Tuesday by former Ontario premier and federal MP Bob Rae.

-"Have just learned that my dear friend and mentor Allan J. MacEachen has passed away — he was a magnificent parliamentarian, scholar," said Rae.

 MacEachen was one of Canada's most powerful cabinet ministers of the postwar era and held a variety of posts, including a term as minister of national health and welfare from 1965-1968 during the creation of medicare.